 Any student in need of academic accommodations can register with AccessAbility Services.
 They'll work with you to determine if/what supports can be provided toward taking online courses.

-If you're on Facebook, follow our SDS Facebook page for ongoing updates, tips and reminders.
-It also has a private group just for online students if you'd like to virtually connect with others pursuing the degree online.
+If you're on socials, follow our SDS Facebook page or SDS Instagram for ongoing updates, tips and reminders.
 SDS Peer Leaders occasionally run study sessions throughout the fall and winter terms, and they often incorporate Facebook Live as a way to join-in remotely.